 - Acted on behalf of an insurance broker in relation to a claim that it failed to obtain sufficient cover leaving the client insufficiently insured in the Canterbury Earthquakes (resolved through mediation).

-- Assisting with the drafting of a “new to market” home, contents and motor insurance policy for a major NZ insurer.
+- Assisting with the drafting of home, contents, motor and liability policies for NZ insurers.

 - Assisting various professionals in relation to complaints made to their regulatory bodies (in particular solicitors, accountants and immigration advisors).